lematt1991/lldb-python-scripts/README.md

 # lldb-python-scripts
-Python scripts that can be imported into LLDB
+This repository contains a number of Python scripts can be imported into LLDB.
+Some of them are specific to Manticore (manticore.cs.uchicago.edu), but should be able to be easily modified to suite other projects.